Elewekeadanma/Buisness_Intelligence_PowerBI/README.md

+This is a global manufacturing company that produces cycling equipment and accessories.
+## Objective
 The project aims to monitor key performance indicators—such as sales, revenue, profit, and returns—evaluate how different regions are performing, uncover trends at the product level, and pinpoint high‑value customers by leveraging data on transactions, returns, products, customers, and sales territories.

 ## Goals